Meet the 2024

 Write-in Candidate

-April Patalocco is running a serious write-in campaign for SC House in District 66 (in the little wedge of York County, northwest of Fort Mill, adjacent to the state line).
-Her opponent is Repujblican Jackie Terribile.
+April Patalocco ran a serious write-in campaign for SC House in District 66 (in the little wedge of York County, northwest of Fort Mill, adjacent to the state line) and managed to attract 10% of the vote against opponent is Repujblican Jackie Terribile.
 No Democrat entered the Primary for D66.
 Patalocco refers to herself as a ‘moderate’, with no party affiliation on her website, but is generally supported by Democrats in D66 and YCDP.
 She has stressed the importance of spelling her name correctly in the write-in box on your ballot.

 Democratic Interest in the Republican Primary….